bablokb/pico-st7735/README.md

 unless you are really near the screen.
 You can scale the font, but the result is ugly.

 The solution to the problem are glyph-fonts.
-The take up a lot of space, too much for most MCUs, but since the Pico has a lot of flash, this is no problem here.
+They take up a lot of space, too much for most MCUs, but since the Pico has a lot of flash, this is no problem here.